 It’s birth trauma awareness week.
 But honestly, I feel like this issue needs the spotlight every week.

 What is birth trauma?
 For many, thoughts jump to physical trauma.
-Especially with eye rolling comments such as birthing watermelons ect ect we’ve all heard them.
-However, for the vast majority of women birth trauma effects them psychologically.
+Especially with eye rolling comments such as birthing watermelons… we’ve all heard them.
+However, for the vast majority of women birth trauma affects them psychologically.

 Birth trauma is defined by the individual and it is whatever that individual says it is.

 One in three Australian women report their births as being traumatic.
 With certain population groups, such as women with a history of sexual abuse more susceptible.
-Beyond this one in ten women are leaving their birth experience with post-traumatic stress disorder.
+Beyond this 1:10 are leaving their birth experience with post-traumatic stress disorder.
 No wonder women are going into birth with fear.
-Parenting a new baby is challenging enough without having a triggering and at times incapacitating mental health disorder.
+Parenting a new baby is challenging enough without having a triggering and at times incapacitating mental health illness.

 So, what do you do if you have experienced a traumatic birth?
 The answer to this is going to be different for everyone but I’m going to share some options and resources you might find helpful.